 With the growing awareness of the elk through the late 1800s and early 1900s, sleigh rides for the general public evolved.
 They started with people climbing onto the sleighs as they headed out to feedings.
 Because of the growing popularity, the refuge arranged for more drivers and sleighs to handle the people who wanted to view the elk.
 In 1965, the refuge contracted out the first sleigh rides as a direct result of the numbers of people wanting to view the herd.
 This tradition continues today as thousands people have the opportunity to enjoy the elk herd from horse drawn sleighs.

 Today the refuge consists of nearly 25,000 acres devoted to elk winter range.
 This represents the last remaining elk winter range in Jackson Hole.
 The National Elk Refuge is administered by the U.S. Fish & Wildlife Service and is one of more than 545 refuges in the National Wildlife Refuge System.
 This system was established to preserve a national network of lands and waters for the conservation and management of the fish, wildlife and plants of the United States for the benefit of present and future generations.

 Tour does not include hotel pick-ups.
 Prices are per person and do NOT include gratuity.
-Please reserve online, or call us toll-free at 888-315-7855.
+Please order online or call to order or for more information.